 The Large Hadron Collider determines the energy frontier of experimental collider physics for the next two decades.
 Following the current luminosity upgrade, the LHC can be further upgraded with a high energy, intense electron beam such that it becomes a twin-collider facility, in which ep collisions are registered concurrently with pp. A joint ECFA, CERN and NuPECC initiative led to a detailed conceptual design report (CDR) [1] for the Large Hadron Electron Collider published in 2012.
-The present paper represents an update of the original CDR in view of new physics and technology developments.
+The present paper represents an update of the original CDR in view of new physics and technology develoments.

-The LHeC uses a novel, energy recovery linear electron accelerator which enables TeV energy electron-proton collisions at high luminosity, of $O(10^{34})\,\mathrm{cm^{-2}s^{-1}}$, exceeding that of HERA by nearly three orders of magnitude.
+The LHeC uses a novel, energy recovery linear electron accelerator which enables TeV energy electron-proton collisions at high luminosity, of $O(10^{34}) \, \mathrm{cm^{-2} s^{-1}}$, exceeding that of HERA by nearly three orders of magnitude.
 The discovery of the Higgs boson and the surprising absence of BSM physics at LHC demand to extend the experimental base of particle physics suitable to explore the energy frontier, beyond pp collisions at the LHC.
-The LHC infrastructure is the largest single investment the European and global particle physics community ever assembled, and the addition of an electron accelerator a seminal opportunity way to build on it, and to sustain the HL-LHC programme by adding necessary elements which are provided by high energy deep inelastic scattering.
-As has been shown in this paper, the external DIS input transforms the LHC to a much more powerful facility, with a new level of resolving matter substructure, a more precise Higgs programme, challenging and complementing that of a next e^+e^- collider, and with a hugely extended potential to discover physics beyond the Standard Model.
+The LHC infrastructure is the largest single investment the European and global particle physics community ever achieved, and the addition of an electron accelerator a most appropriate way to build on it, and to sustain the HL-LHC programme by adding necessary elements which are provided by high energy deep inelastic scattering.
+As has been shown in this paper, the external DIS input transforms the LHC to a much more powerful facility, with a resolution of matter substructure, a more precise Higgs programme challenging and complementing that of a next e^+e^- collider and with a hugely extended potential to find new physics beyond the Standard Model.

-The very high luminosity and the substantial extension of the kinematic range in deep inelastic scattering, compared to HERA, make the LHeC on its own a uniquely powerful TeV energy collider.
-Realising the Electrons for LHC programme developed with the previous and the present "white" papers, will create the cleanest, high resolution microscope accessible to the world, one may term the "CERN Hubble Telescope for the Micro-Universe".
-It is directed to unravel the substructure of matter encoded in the complex dynamics of the strong interaction, and provide the necessary input for precision and discovery physics at the HL-LHC and for future hadron colliders.

-This programme, as has been described in this paper, comprises the complete resolution of the partonic densities in an unexplored range of kinematics, the foundations for new, generalised views on proton structure and the long awaited clarification of the QCD dynamics at high densities, as are observed at small Bjorken x.
+The very high luminosity and the substantial extension of the kinematic range in deep inelastic scattering compared to HERA, make the LHeC on its own a uniquely powerful TeV energy collider.
+Realising the Electrons for LHC programme developped with the previous and the present white papers, will create the cleanest, high resolution microscope accessible to the world, one may term a "CERN Hubble Telescope for the Micro-Universe".
+It is directed to unravel the substructure of matter encoded in the complex dynamics of the strong interaction, a necessary input for the HL-LHC and for future hadron colliders.
+This regards the complete resolution of the partonic densities in a unprecedented range of small dimensions, the foundations for new, generalised views on proton structure and the long awaited clarifiction of the QCD dynamics at high densities, as are observed at small Bjorken x.
 New high precision measurements on diffraction and vector mesons will shed new light on the puzzle of confinement.
 As a complement to the LHC and a possible future e^+e^- machine, the LHeC would scrutinise the Standard Model (SM) deeper than ever before, and possibly discover new physics in the electroweak and chromodynamic sectors.

-Through the extension of the kinematic range by about three orders of magnitude in leptonnucleus (eA) scattering, the LHeC is the most powerful electron-ion research facility one can build in the next decades, for elucidating the chromodynamic origin of the Quark-Gluon-Plasma and clarifying the partonic substructure and dynamics inside nuclei for the first time.
+Through the extension of the kinematic range by about three orders of magnitude in lepton-nucleus (eA) scattering, the LHeC is the most powerful electron-ion research facility one can build in the next decades, for elucidating the chromodynamic origin of the Quark-Gluon-Plasma and clarifying the partonic substructure and dynamics inside nuclei for the first time.
+The Higgs programme is very rich as it relies on CC and NC precision measurements for which an inverse ab is desirable to achieve.
+The BSM prospects as on righthanded neutrinos, long lived particles and electroweak SUSY are indeed exciting due to the high energy and absence of pile-up in ep.

-The Higgs programme at the LHeC has been astonishing in its precision.
-It relies on CC and NC precision measurements for which an inverse atobarn of luminosity is desirable to achieve.
-The prospect results on the Higgs couplings from the HL-LHC when combined with those from the LHeC will determine the couplings in the most frequent six Higgs decay channels to one per cent level.
-This is as precise as one expects measurements from linear e^+e^- colliders but obtained dominantly from gg and WW fusion respectively, as compared to ZH-strahlung in electron-positron scattering which has the advantage of providing a Higgs width determination too.
-Consequently, the LHC facility at CERN can be expected to remain the centre of Higgs physics for two more decades.

-Searches for BSM physics at the LHeC offer great complementarity to similar searches at the HL-LHC.
-The core advantage of the LHeC is the clean, QCD-background and pileup-free environment of an electron-proton collider with a cms energy exceeding a TeV.
-This enables discoveries of signatures that could be lost in the hadronic noise at pp or possibly unaccessible due to the limited center-of-mass energy at ee.

-Prominent examples for discovery enabled with ep are heavy neutral leptons (or sterile neutrinos) that mix with the electron flavour, dark photons below the di-muon threshold, which are notoriously difficult to detect in other experiments, long-lived new particles in general or new physics scenarios with a compressed mass spectrum, such as SUSY electrowikinos and heavy scalar resonances with masses around and below 500 GeV, which may exist but literally be buried in di-top backgrounds at the LHC.